How does the OCDS work?¶

 In designing the OCDS, we explored a range of different user needs and use cases for data about public contracting.
 Each use case has different data needs in terms of data fields, documents, publication frequency, and data quality.
 The OCDS provides a common framework to maximize the number of user needs that can be met through data and document disclosure.

-When mapping your data to the OCDS our sing OCDS data, you will encounter a number of common data fields and structures, which are described by the schema:
+When mapping your data to the OCDS or when using OCDS data, you will encounter a number of common data fields and structures, which are described by the schema:

 release metadata - contextual information about each release of data;

 parties - information about the organizations and participants in the contracting process;

 planning - information about the goals, budgets and projects a contracting process relates to;

 tender - information about how a tender will take place, or has taken place;

 awards - information on awards made as part of a contracting process;